AdaCore/gnatcoverage/testsuite/Qualif/Ada/decision/1_Core/NoEval/And/IndexCheck/tc.rst

-**DC on "if A and then B" where both conditions involve an index check that may fail at run-time**
+**DC on "if A and then B" where both conditions involve an index check that may fail**